In the Marines, one piece of gear I wasn’t issued but always carried on me was a multi-tool.

 First things first, this thing is super small, much smaller than most of the other full functioning multi-tools on the list and pretty comparable in size to the Micra.
 It’s just a tad shorter than 3” and weighs 1.58oz, meaning it fits in your pocket and is also carriable as a keychain attachment.

 The Style PS hosts an assortment of 8 tools and as I mentioned before, these tools have an emphasis on personal uses such as grooming, so if you need to constantly keep a fresh appearance throughout the day, this little tool is probably the most tactical way to do so!
 You’ll get spring-action pliers, scissors, a nail file, tweezers, a micro screwdriver, and a bottle opener that all folds up and fits inside the palm of your hand.
+The case is designed to appear sleek and modern and is constructed from stainless steel and hardened ABS plastic .

 18. SOG Baton Q1